ethereumjs/ethereumjs-monorepo/packages/client/examples/light-browser-sync.md

 That's it!
 Now, you should start seeing headers being downloaded to the local storage of your browser.
 Since IndexDB is being used, even if you close and re-open the browser window, the headers you've downloaded will be saved.

+Note: To enable extra debug logs in the browser, add a parameter `debugLogs: 'client:*'` to see all the synchronizer and fetcher logs as well.
 ![EthereumJS Client Libp2p Browser Syncing](./browser_sync.png?raw=true)